umesh-webdev25/TalkEasy-VoiceAssistant/README.md

 ### 📁 Uploads Folder:
 - Audio files are temporarily saved in the `uploads` directory for further processing or playback

-### 🧪 Testing:
-- Manual testing of recording, upload, and playback flow
-- Console logs added to frontend for debugging upload process

 ---